 Immodest Orgasm: Red Lucy in The Thorn, Sarah Weintraub in Vault 21, and any prostitute you sleep with.
 Also, you can hear a few while walking around Gomorrah and Casa Madrid.
 Dr. Dala in Old World Blues takes this Up to Eleven, despite (or because of) being essentially a brain in a jar.

 Dr. 8 has a hilarious example of this when he "sonijaculates" into the Sonic Emitter.
-The player dialogue even lampshades this.
+The player dialogue reflects this.

 The Courier: "Did you clean this off before you gave it back to me?"